 - Water damage from sewers and drains

-Exclusions: Foremost policies allow for 30-day vacancies, after which landlords can switch from landlord coverage to vacant home insurance.
+Exclusions: Foremost policies feature a vacancy allowance time frame, after which landlords can switch from landlord coverage to vacant home insurance.
 This is an advantage over other rental policies that may have a maximum amount of time allowed before coverage is canceled.

 Foremost customers can contact the company by phone or work through a local agent.